 - Apply for Easter/Summer Law vacation placements (non-law students)

 - Regularly check vacancies on this website and visit the Information Room to identify vacancies and summer placements.

-- Visit Discovery Event (Late February).
+- Visit Explore Careers Event (February).
 Informal fair attended by local professionals and Durham alumni who are keen to share their experience of a broad range of employment sectors.

 - Continue to attend employer and career presentations.

 - Continue to check vacancies on this website and visit the Information Room to identify vacancies and summer placements.
 Some graduate employers recruit all year round whereas small and medium sized enterprises (SMEs) target finalists at this time of year.